ethznerds/mycity/README.md

 # Tech
-Cross Platform Flutter App for Android, iOS, and Web
+- Cross Platform Flutter App for Android, iOS, and Web
+- Firebase and Firestore Cloud Services